 - Hozu River, Arashiyama, Kyoto City, July 1 to mid September 23

 - Uji River, Uji City, July to September

 Ukai is practiced by master fisherman working from long wooden boats.
 Each fisherman leads about a dozen cormorants on leashes who swim alongside the boat and dive under the water to catch fish by swallowing them whole.
-The fish are kept in a special pouch in the cormorant's throat to be retrieved later and are prevented from being swallowed by a snare around the neck of the bird.
-Each boat has a large fire that hangs from its bow to provide light for the boatmen to steer and the birds to fish by.
+The fish are kept in a special pouch in the cormorant's throat to be retrieved later and are prevented from being swallowed by a snare around the bird's neck.
+Each boat carries a large fire to provide light for the boatmen to steer and the birds to fish by.

 These days, ukai is held mainly as a tourist attraction.
 Special sightseeing cruises are offered that shadow the ukai boats and allow tourists to get an up-close look at the action.
 Details depend on each site, but the boats typically operate daily during the season except when the rivers have high water levels.
 Cruises typically last about an hour and cost around 1500 to 3500 yen per person.